Free Sets in Planar Graphs: History and Applications: A One-Bend Variant

 \begin{lem} Let $G$ be a planar graph and let $T$ be a spanning tree of $G$.
 Then the leaves of $T$ are a one-bend collinear set in $G$. \end{lem}

 \begin{proof} Refer to \cref{one_bend_reduction}.
 Fix some \slcf\ of $G$, which also fixes a \slcf\ of $T$.
 Fatten the drawing of $T$ by some arbitrarily small value $\epsilon>0$ by taking the Minkowsky sum of $T$ with a disc of radius $\epsilon$.
 The boundary of this fattened tree is a simple closed curve $C_0$.
 Construct a curve $C$ by deforming $C_0$ in an $\epsilon$-neighbourhood of each leaf $v$ of $T$ so that it contains $v$.
 If $\epsilon$ is sufficiently small, then $C$ is a simple closed curve that intersects each edge $vw$ of $G$ in at most $2$ points: one point within distance $\epsilon$ of $v$ and one point within distance $\epsilon$ of $w$.
 Let $S:=(v_1,\ldots,v_s)$ be the leaves of $T$ in the order they are encountered while traversing $C$.
-Subdivide each edge of $G$ by placing a vertex in the center of the edge and call the resulting graph $G'$.
+Subdivide each edge of $G$ by placing a vertex in the center of the edge, and call the resulting graph $G'$.
 Then $C$ is a proper-good curve for $G'$ that contains $S$.
-Therefore $S$ is a free set in $G'$.
+Therefore, $S$ is a free set in $G'$.
 Therefore, for any $x_1<\cdots<x_s$ and any $y_1,\ldots,y_s$, $G'$ has a \slcf\ in which $v_i$ is placed at $(x_i,y_i)$ for each $i\in\{1,\ldots,s\}$.
 Any such drawing of $G'$ gives a $1$-bend \embedding\ of $G$ in which $v_i$ is placed at $(x_i,y_i)$ for each $i\in\{1,\ldots,s\}$.
-Thus, $S$ is a $1$-bend collinear set in $G$. \end{proof}
+Thus $S$ is a $1$-bend collinear set in $G$. \end{proof}

-The obvious question is whether the bound in \cref{one_bend} is of the correct form.
+The obvious question is whether the bound in \cref{one_bend_thm} is of the correct form.
 Perhaps planar graphs have $1$-bend collinear sets of size $n-o(n)$.
-We can rule this possibility out with the following construction.
+We can rule out this possibility with the following construction.

 \begin{thm} For infinitely many values of $n$, there exists an $n$-vertex planar graph that has no $1$-bend collinear set of size greater than $10n/11$. \end{thm}